-Because it grows between ten and thirteen feet tall, and individual clumps can spread to a width of six feet, it is an excellent choice as a privacy screens.
+Because it grows between 10′ and 13′ feet in height, and individual tall pampas grass clumps can spread to a width of six feet, it is an excellent choice as a privacy screen.

-They sway attractively in the breeze and add texture and interest to the garden throughout the spring, summer and early autumn.
+They sway attractively in the breeze adding texture and interest to the garden throughout the spring, summer, and early autumn.

 We will also share advice on how and where to plant this warm-season grass.
 Read on to learn more.

 This self-sowing plant can also spread via traveling roots.
 It gets around quickly and can overtake your garden (and your neighbors’ gardens) in very short order if you are not careful!

 If you decide you want to give it a try, be sure to have a workable plan in place for its management.

 You must be certain to have ample room for growth.
-Understand that if you are planting more than one specimen, you must be able to provide a minimum of six feet space between plants.
+Understand that if you are planting more than one specimen, you must be able to provide a minimum of 6′ feet of space between plants.

-However, if you are not able to provide this, you’ll be happy to know this robust plant can adjust to a wide variety of conditions.
+However, if you are not able to provide this, you’ll be happy to know that the robust pampas grass plant can adjust to a wide variety of conditions.
 It can tolerate partial shade and various soil conditions.

 In fact, Pampas Grass is drought tolerant but so flexible it can easily tolerate salt and wind.
 This is why it is an excellent choice for your seaside cottage garden!

 If you are growing pampas grass in a well-protected area, it will do quite nicely in Zone 6.
 It cannot grow in very cold areas unless you can grow it indoors (as in a mall or botanical garden greenhouse).

-Additionally, the plants’ sharp leaves make it unsuitable for indoor use or use in areas where unsuspecting people might come in contact with it frequently.
+Additionally, the plants’ sharp leaves make them unsuitable for indoor use or use in areas where unsuspecting people might come in contact with it frequently.